goldbergyoni/reliable-ai-testing/prompt-example.md

 This guide below will tell you which test cases to produce.
 If you have an idea for other tests cases that are really valuable, specifiy no more then 3 of your own ideas and group them in a dedicated section

-Note that the guide in the provided URL contains test template, please follow this test template pattern
+Note that the guide in the provided URL contains test template, please follow it.
+If you can't find the test template which is called "Best practice test", please stop

 Here is the guide:
 https://github.com/goldbergyoni/reliable-ai-testing/blob/main/great-component-tests.md